rober-web/portfolio-challenge-week2/README.md

 - A clean and modern design
 - A responsive layout that looks great on all devices
 - A well-organized presentation of your skills and experience
-- A contact form for potential employers or clients to reach out to you
+- A contact form for potential employers or clients to reach out

 ## Resources